 1. Candidate recruitment – We hear from voters all the time that they wish there were better candidates running for office.
 Well, when voters don’t register with the party that best aligns with their individual values they are allowing a smaller group of voters to recruit and select candidates for the general election.

-2. Allocation of State and federal resources – A key metric for any political party is the number of registered voters who affiliate with the party at the local, state, and federal levels.
+2. Allocation of state and national resources – A key metric for any political party is the number of registered voters who affiliate with the party at the local, state, and federal levels.
 Whether it’s the GOP, the DNC, or any of the major political groups throughout the United States, they all allocate resources (money and people) based on how many voters are affiliated with one party or another, because this is a rock solid indicator of a candidate’s elect-ability.

 3. Encourage competitive primaries – This is a simple rule of thumb for politics, candidates will run for office if they believe they can win.
 And when voters affiliate with a political party that aligns with their priorities they are encouraging new or more candidates to run for office; because their votes in primary elections offer a path to victory.

 We encourage everyone to compare the Kansas GOP platform against the Kansas Democratic platform.
 Then, decide which party best aligns with your values and vision for the future of our community.

 Likewise, if you find your personal beliefs and your current political affiliation are out of sync, then we encourage you to follow the example set by state Sens.
 Bollier and Sykes, and state Rep. Clayton and former state Rep. Koesten in changing your party affiliation to better reflect your values.